Italian coastal homes above the Mediterranean

 How long can an American stay in Italy?

 Italy is part of Schengen, so the usual visa-free limit is 90 days in any rolling 180-day period.
 That works for scouting and seasonal stays, not for a settled life.
 A longer stay requires a national visa and residence pathway chosen before you leave the US.
+Since April 2026, the EU's Entry/Exit System counts those days biometrically at the border; the mechanics and the routes past day 90 are covered in staying in Europe longer than 90 days.

 The property wall